ace-design/jpipe/_pages/team.md

     btn_class: "btn--primary btn--small"
   - image_path: /assets/images/people/baptiste.jpg
     title: "Baptiste Lacroix"
-    excerpt: "I am currently studying computer science with a specialization in Software Architecture at Polytech Nice Sophia University, an engineering school.
+    excerpt: "<p class=\"text-justify\">I am currently studying computer science with a specialization in Software Architecture at Polytech Nice Sophia University, an engineering school.
 I’m in the final year of my program and will graduate in August 2026.
 As part of a work-study program, I’m completing an apprenticeship where I apply my skills to real-world software projects.
-Throughout my academic journey, I’ve worked on a variety of school and personal projects, helping me in software development and system design."
+Throughout my academic journey, I’ve worked on a variety of school and personal projects, helping me in software development and system design.</p>"
     url: "https://www.linkedin.com/in/lacroix-baptiste/"
     btn_label: "Read More"
     btn_class: "btn--primary btn--small"